 Before Microverse, Kevin was a software consultant in Nairobi, Kenya.
-He had spent 6 years working in software consulting, taking requirements and helping teams build software projects.
+He had spent six years working in software consulting, taking requirements and helping teams build software projects.
 He knew a few languages, but not the ones Microverse taught.
 So when Kevin came across Microverse, he was excited and decided to join when he had the chance.

-Previous to Microverse, Kevin really only had exposure to Kenya and how Kenyans build software.
+Before Microverse, Kevin really only had exposure to Kenya and how Kenyans build software.
 So he thoroughly enjoyed how he was able to network with people from around the world during the program.
 He also loved learning how others did software development.
 Kevin loved Microverse's community and how friendly it was.
 He was thrilled at how Microverse, and the peers he worked closely with, empowered him to learn quickly.

-“The people and the energy at Microverse is very warm..and the community gives a support system that allows you to learn very fast.”
+“The people and the energy at Microverse is very warm... and the community gives a support system that allows you to learn very fast.”

 Microverse is an online school for remote software developers, where you pay nothing until you get hired.
-If you’re ready to change your life by becoming a global software developer with Microverse, get started here.
+If you’re ready to change your life by becoming a remote software developer with Microverse, get started here.